ksandom/mass/docs/creatingAMacro.md

 There are currerntly two types of variables with very different purposes.

  * Result variables - `~%resultKey%~` - reference items within the result of commands you invoke.
 This is primarily used to retrieve parts of a result.
- * Store variables - `~!ModuleName,variableName!~` - reference items within the store.
+ * Store variables - `~!Category,variableName!~` - reference items within the store.
 This is primarily used for working with configuration (both mass and your macros) and parameters.

 ## Result variables
 `~%resultKey%~` - *reference items within the result of commands you invoke.
 This is primarily used to retrieve parts of a result.*